 Satellite radio shows

 Satellite radio has hundreds of shows played across their stations, and their producers or DJs might be interested in music that matches the format.
 Each one might have its own webpage, so you can reach out to and submit music to see if they’re interested.
-This is very similar to the same process you might do for commercial or college radio shows, which means you should make sure your music matches their shows.
-And it helps to get to know what kind of entertainment and audience they target so you can make a submission that might get taken seriously.
+This is very similar to the same process you might do for commercial or college radio stations, which means you should make sure your music matches their shows.
+And it helps to get to know what kind of entertainment and audience they target so you can make a music submission that might get taken seriously.

 How to make money